Tyrn/wei/the-insider-en.typ

 his teacher and lord,  Nan, who  had made him  a big  boss  out of an street urchin thief.
-Thanks to such a long political life, Shavash was able to pull all the  strings  of  power and influence in  the country  in  spite  of his relative youth - he was only two years older than Kissur.
+Thanks to such a long political life, Shavash was able to pull all the  strings  of  power and influence in  the country  in  spite  of his relative youth---he was only two years older than Kissur.

      Shavash could help or hinder anything.
-Even the biggest country bumpkin Earthmen - who came to  Weia to invest in a  construction of some resort  in the  middle of untamed nature or  in the development of a uranium  mine that will sooner or later finish this  untamed nature off - knew that they should introduce themselves to the  first vice minister of finance and  they should invest in Shavash first, and in a mine next.
+Even the biggest country bumpkin Earthmen---who came to  Weia to invest in a  construction of some resort  in the  middle of untamed nature or  in the development of a uranium  mine that will sooner or later finish this  untamed nature off---knew that they should introduce themselves to the  first vice minister of finance and  they should invest in Shavash first, and in a mine next.